 The recommendation below includes the use of pre-commencement condition(s) (this is a condition imposed on a grant of planning which must be complied with before any building or operation comprised in the development is begun or use is begun).
-The Town and Country Planning (Pre-commencement Conditions) Regulations 2018 provide that planning permission for the development of land may not be granted subject to a pre-commencement condition.
+The Town and Country Planning (Pre-commencement Conditions) Regulations 2018 provide that planning permission for the development of land may not be granted subject to a pre-commencement condition without the written agreement of the applicant to the terms of the condition.
 In this instance the applicant has given such written permission.